1. Purpose of policy

 4.5 Liaison with Queensland Police Service

 Images may be released to the Queensland Police Service or other law enforcement agencies in compliance with the Information Privacy Act 2009 (Qld).
-All requests made by the Queensland Police Service or other law enforcement agencies should be referred to the SafeUSC Manager, Asset Management Services who will advise the University RTI and Privacy Officer of the request.
+All requests made by the Queensland Police Service or other law enforcement agencies should be referred to the SafeUSC Manager, Facilities Management who will advise the University RTI and Privacy Officer of the request.

 The University manages all complaints in accordance with ‘compliments, complaints, feedback or grievances’ processes as available on the University website.
 These processes ensure staff, students and members of the public, a consistent and effective privacy, complaints, investigations and subsequent outcomes experience.